TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 code serviceworker.js
 ```

-1. Configure the serviceworker.js by inserting the JS.
-The serviceworker.js, as the name suggests, is the file that does all the work in a PWA, including caching and API integration for the [WEB APIs](https://developer.mozilla.org/en-US/docs/Web/API).
+2. Configure `serviceworker.js` by inserting the JS below.
+The `serviceworker.js`, as the name suggests, is the file that does all the work in a PWA, including caching and API integration for the [WEB APIs](https://developer.mozilla.org/en-US/docs/Web/API).

 ```js
 const assets = [